ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

    :feedback_d: Make sure you square(2) and add the results before printing it out.
    :feedback_e: Try the code in an active code window.

    What does the following code print out?
+(If you get stuck, try this |visualization3| to see this code in action.)

    .. code-block:: java